uraneko/flaxen/README.md

 <br>

 > [!CAUTION]
 > You should not use versions < 0.4.0.
-Those are depricated and have a messy design.
+Those are depricated, don't have the basic TUI features and have a messy design.

 <br>